Transfiguration of Jesus

-In the gospel accounts, Jesus and three of his apostles, Peter, James, and John, go to a mountain (Mount Tabor, later referred to as the Mount of Transfiguration) to pray.
+In the gospel accounts, Jesus and three of his apostles, Peter, James, and John, go to a mountain (the Mount of Transfiguration) to pray.
 On the mountaintop, Jesus begins to shine with bright rays of light.
 Then the Old Testament figures Moses and Elijah appear, and he speaks with them.
 Both figures had eschatological roles: they symbolize the Law and the prophets, respectively.
 Jesus is then called "Son" by the voice of God the Father, as in the Baptism of Jesus.

 Many Christian traditions, including the Eastern Orthodox, Catholic, Lutheran and Anglican churches, commemorate the event in the Feast of the Transfiguration, a major festival.
 In the original Koine Greek, the word μετεμορφώθη (metemorphōthē), "he was transformed" is used to describe the event in Matthew and Mark.
 In Greek Orthodoxy, the event is called the metamorphosis.

 Significance

 The transfiguration is one of the miracles of Jesus in the Gospels.
 Thomas Aquinas considers the transfiguration "the greatest miracle", in that it complemented baptism and showed the perfection of life in Heaven.
 The transfiguration is one of the five major milestones in the gospel narrative of the life of Jesus, the others being baptism, crucifixion, resurrection, and ascension.
 In 2002, Pope John Paul II introduced the Luminous Mysteries in the rosary, which include the transfiguration.

 In Christian teachings, the transfiguration is a pivotal moment, and the setting on the mountain is presented as the point where human nature meets God: the meeting place of the temporal and the eternal, with Jesus, as both true man and true God, serving the connecting point, acting as the bridge between heaven and earth.
 Moreover, Christians consider the transfiguration to fulfill an Old Testament messianic prophecy that Elijah would return again after his ascension (Malachi 4:5–6).
 Gardner (2015) states:

 The very last of the writing prophets, Malachi, promised a return of Elijah to hold out hope for repentance before judgment (Mal.
 4:5–6). ...
 Elijah himself would reappear in the Transfiguration.
 There he would appear alongside Moses as a representative of all the prophets who looked forward to the coming of the Messiah (Matt.
 17:2–9; Mark 9:2–10; Luke 9:28–36). ...
 Christ's redemptive sacrifice was the purpose for which Elijah had ministered. ...
 And it was the goal about which Elijah spoke to Jesus in the Transfiguration.